131st IOC Session

 The official banner of the 131st IOC Session.

-The 131st IOC Session took place between 13–16 September 2017 at the Lima Convention Centre in Lima, Peru.
+The 131st IOC Session took place between 13 and 16 September 2017 at the Lima Convention Centre in Lima, Peru.
 The host cities for the 2024 and 2028 Summer Olympics were elected during the 131st IOC Session on 13 September 2017.

 Bidders

 At the 127th IOC Session in 2014, Lima, Peru, was selected as session host by the IOC general assembly over Helsinki, Finland, by 54 votes to 30.

 Host city elections

 Two Olympic host city elections took place at the 131st IOC Session.
 The host cities of the 2024 and 2028 Summer Olympics were elected.

 2024 Summer Olympics

 The only candidate city for the 2024 Summer Olympics, Paris, France, was elected during the 131st IOC Session.
 The two French IOC members, Guy Drut and Tony Estanguet were not eligible to vote in this host city election under the rules of the Olympic Charter.